Seddik-Turki/Amazon-Product-Review-QA-System/README.md

 ## Project Structure Overview
 The code is structured into key components, each corresponding to different stages of the QA process.</br>
 All the code is located in the `Amazon Product Review QA System.ipynb` notebook.
-The original project can be found on my (kaggle profile)[https://www.kaggle.com/code/seddiktrk/hf-transformers-qa/edit].
+The original project can be found on my [kaggle profile](https://www.kaggle.com/code/seddiktrk/hf-transformers-qa/edit).
 The `QA` system is built using the `Haystack` library, using several of its components: the retriever,the document store and the reader.</br>

 </br>